cyberboy666/r_e_c_u_r/dotfiles/README.md

 first remove my wifi password ! (and git profile if present)

+`sudo nano /etc/wpa_supplicant/wpa_supplicant.conf`
+`git config --global user.email ""`
+`git config --global user.name ""`

 i exported the image using unix command `dd` from the raspberry pi i wanted an image of.

 i had some success using [pishrink], following the instructions on readme exactly , i managed to reduce a 3.8gb image down to 2.9gb and then zipped down to 1.15gb, (this would be more useful with larger cards though).

 - the flow is using dd to copy the image from the pi to an external drive `sudo dd bs=4M if=/dev/mmcblk0 of=/media/pi/FLASH DRIVE/recur.img`

-- then use pishrink to reduce this image `sudo pishrink.sh -s recur.img` it fails the first time but works straight after - not sure why !
+- then use pishrink to reduce this image `sudo pishrink.sh recur.img` it fails the first time but works straight after - not sure why !

+i had a `Unexpected Inconsistency` problem with my image which [this link] helped solve.

 - then gzip to zip this : `sudo gzip recur.img`